elliotcho/E-Talk-2.0/README.md

 </p>

 <p>
-    Technology is always changing and advancing, and there has been an increase in demand for technical skills, but the demand is not the only thing that has increased.
-I noticed a lot more people have become interested in working in tech compared to a few years ago.
+    Technology is always changing and advancing.
+In recent years, the demand for technical skills has increased significantly.
+    As a result of this, I noticed a lot more people have become interested in working in tech.
 </p>

 <p>
-    With a lot of resources online, learning technical skills have become easier than before, but it has come to my attention that it might not always be easy to find an environment where they can apply these hard earned skills.
+    With a lot of resources online, learning technical skills have become easier than before, but it has come to my attention that it is not always be easy to find an environment where these hard earned skills can be applied.
 </p>

 <p>